ibm-messaging/mq-container/README.md

 - **MQ_LOGGING_METRICS_AUDIT_ENABLED** - Set this to `true` to enable audit logging of access to the Prometheus metrics endpoint.
 Log output is to a JSON file in `/var/mqm/errors/`.
 Requires that `MQ_ENABLE_METRICS=true` is also set.
 - **MQ_ENABLE_METRICS** - Set this to `true` to generate Prometheus metrics for your Queue Manager.
 - **MQ_ENABLE_CLEAN_TMP_ON_START** - Set this to `true` to delete the contents of `/tmp` on container startup
+- **MQ_ENABLE_SOFT_FILE_LIMIT_INCREASE** - Set this to `true` to enable the soft limit for the number of open files to be increased up to the hard limit before starting MQ.
+MQ will run with the increased soft limit.
+Defaults to `true`.

 See the [default developer configuration docs](docs/developer-config.md) for the extra environment variables supported by the MQ Advanced for Developers image.